Javier-hurtado-web/mern-stack-api/README.md

       4 before running the server just compile the webpack with **npm run webpack** though I will update the bundle.js file as much as              possible
       5  Go to **http://localhost:8080/** to see the page

-## Contact details
-for any doubts and queries mail me at : anik220798@gmail.com

 ## Contributors Always Welcome